 Under IFRS 9, embedded derivatives in contracts where the host is a financial asset in the scope of the standard, are no longer bifurcated.
-Instead, the hybrid financial instrument is assessed for
+Instead, the hybrid financial instrument is assessed for classification as a whole.

-IFRS 9 retains most of the existing requirements for financial liabilities.
-However, for financial liabilities designated at FVTPL, gains or losses attributable to changes in own credit risk shall be presented in OCI and shall not be subsequently transferred to profit or loss, unless such a presentation would create or enlarge an accounting mismatch.
-Under IAS 39, all fair value changes of liabilities designated at FVTPL are recognized in profit or loss, unless this would create or enlarge an accounting mismatch.
+Under IFRS 9, financial liabilities designated at FVTPL, gains or losses attributable to changes in own credit risk are presented in OCI and shall not be subsequently transferred to profit or loss, unless such a presentation would create or enlarge an accounting mismatch.